stayallive/hera/README.md

   hera:
 ```

-# Contributing
+## Contributing

-* If you'd like to contribute to the project, refer to the [contributing documentation](https://github.com/aschzero/hera/blob/master/CONTRIBUTING.md).
+* If you'd like to contribute to the project, refer to the [contributing documentation](https://github.com/stayallive/hera/blob/master/.github/CONTRIBUTING.md).
-* Read the [Development](https://github.com/aschzero/hera/wiki/Development) wiki for information on how to setup Hera for local development.
+* Read the [Development](https://github.com/stayallive/hera/wiki/Development) wiki for information on how to setup Hera for local development.

+## Security Vulnerabilities

+If you discover a security vulnerability within this package, please send an e-mail to Alex Bouma at `alex+security@bouma.me`.
+All security vulnerabilities will be swiftly
+addressed.

+## License

+This package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).